Churn

 Not all churn is equal.
 A $9/mo customer churning is different from a $199/mo customer churning.
 Focus your retention efforts on your highest-value segments first.

-5. Run a Revenue Autopsy
+5. Run a Revenue Scan

 churn rateSaaS benchmarksindie SaaSMRR